yuhe0601/yuhe0601.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am **Yuhe Zhang**, an associate professor in Northewest University.
-My research focuses on point cloud processing, 3D shape generation and digital restoration of cultural heritage, with rencently particular interests in 3D shape editing methods.
+I am **Yuhe Zhang**, an Associate Professor at Northwest University.
+My research lies in 3D vision, with a focus on point cloud processing, 3D shape generation, and digital restoration of cultural heritage.
+Recently, I have developed a particular interest in 3D shape editing methods.

+In addition, I am increasingly interested in AI for Regional and Country Studies, in collaboration with Prof. Xiangrong Zhang at NWU.

 My current research focuses on:

-- Diffusion Models
+- Text- and image-guided 3D shape editing
+- 3D shape synthesis based on 3D Gaussian Splatting
-- 3D Shape Generation
+- Generative methods for 3D animation

-- Cultural Heritage Restoration
+We are continuously seeking motivated undergraduate and master’s students, and warmly welcome applications to join our research group.